 Best Espresso Machines Under $500 in 2026

 I'll be honest: great espresso doesn't require a $2,000 machine.
-After testing 8 affordable espresso machines and pulling 400+ shots over 42 days, I've identified the best performers that deliver cafΓ©-quality espresso without breaking the bank.
+After testing 8 of the best budget espresso machines and pulling 400+ shots over 42 days, I've identified top affordable espresso machines for home that deliver cafΓ©-quality results without breaking the bank.

 By Michael Anderson